aubertc/bib-publication-list/README.md

 - Improved example files,
 - Added support for French in addition to English,
 - Generally clarifying the documentation.

-Feel free to open issues or to reach out by email.

 The [previous fork](https://github.com/GioBonvi/bib-publication-list) added the following: